hexxone/ts3bot/README.md

 **This bot can link your TeamSpeak3-server to Telegram-groups for customizable cross-chat & notifications.**

-Code is written in NodeJS and deployed using docker-compose.
+Code is written in TypeScript and deployed using docker-compose.
 _Author: hexxone_

 ## Requirements